kimwoojin211/tap-room-redux-remix/README.md

 # Tap Room REDUX REMIX

-## A React application that allows a user to keep track of their inventory
+## A Remixed version of the [Tap Room](https://github.com/kimwoojin211/tap-room) application, using Redux to store states

 #### By **Woo Jin Kim**